Sufail07/Sufail07/README.md

 # Hi there, I'm Sufail Salim 👋

-Welcome to my GitHub!
 I'm a passionate student and aspiring **Backend Developer** with a strong foundation in Python, Django, Flask, and JavaScript.
 My journey has been shaped by curiosity, hands-on projects, and a drive to solve real-world problems with code.

 ---